apache/iotdb/docs/Documentation/UserGuideV0.7.0/5-SQL Documentation.md

 * MIN_TIME

-The MIN_TIME function returns the minimum timestamp of the the choosen timeseries(one or more).
+The MIN_TIME function returns the minimum timestamp of the choosen timeseries(one or more).
 The result is a signed 64-bit integer, greater than 0.

 ```
 SELECT MIN_TIME (Path) (COMMA MIN_TIME (Path))*FROM <FromClause> [WHERE <WhereClause>]?